Bradley-Heather/BF-Marketplace/README.md

 - [ ] NFT proof of ownership
 - [ ] Property Price Oracle that references realworld property price data for secondary token market

+_A special thank you to Lars Brunjes as large amount of the Plutus code in this repository draws inspiration from and is heavely influenced by the Plutus Pioneer Program_